exceting/cicada/README.md

 # cicada
-A Java microservices scaffold developed based on the OpenTelemetry protocol.
+Java toolset, with some tools supporting the OpenTelemetry protocol.